 In-Person: This hands-on course will contain lectures and structured laboratory modules that utilize real human remains from the Washburn Osteology Collection for participants to learn and apply the methods covered in the course.

 Online Synchronous: This course requires synchronous web-delivery of lectures, breakout sessions/discussions, and Q&A sessions.
 Laboratory modules are completed asynchronously online at designated times using 3D bone models, real forensic case photos, and simulations.
-Dr. Klales will be available via online chat or Zoom to answer questions during the asynchronous lab modules.
+Dr. Klales will be available via online chat and/or Zoom to answer questions during the asynchronous lab modules.

-Online Course requirements:
+Online course requirements:

 This course has been previously approved for 33 hours of ABMDI and MO POST Continuing Education Hours- 2021 CE hours in the past.